ananthbhat94/CacheSimulator/README.md

 is independent of the data.

 # Authors:
-Ananth Bhat
+Ananth Bhat,
-Niraj Thakkar
+Niraj Thakkar,
-Shivank Dhote
+Shivank Dhote,
 Sriram VB